 The irony is that although the IPPs have excess capacity they are not able to buy fuel for running these plants at higher capacity because past outstanding electricity dues by PEPCO are not being paid.

 The country has lagged far behind in promoting use of biogas for cooking and lighting, and in promoting the installation of gadgets such as solar water pumps, solar water heaters, etc, which have the potential to provide some comfort to the consumers when regular supply of electricity is not available or is not possible due to absence of connection with the national grid.
-Use of renewable sources of energy can reduce the pressure on traditional electricity made available through national
+Use of renewable sources of energy can reduce the pressure on traditional electricity made available through national grid.

 The fuel mix for electricity generation is flawed.
 The share of hydro power is low and is getting lower by each day.
 According to one estimate, the average tariff for hydro electricity is Rs1.54 per unit as compared to the overall electricity tariff of about Rs9 per unit.
 Wapda has 17 large hydro projects of 20,000 MW of electricity besides storing nearly 12 million acre feet of water under various stages of implementation.